• Main page

 Donations and contributions are non-refundable.
 Tax regimes differ between the country of new citizenship and the investor’s country of residence, requiring careful planning.

-Example: An investor makes a donation without considering tax obligations in their country of residence.
+An investor makes a donation without considering tax obligations in their country of residence.
 The resulting tax payments significantly reduce the financial benefit of citizenship.

 Conclusion